MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/windows-team-extension-sdk.md

 ---
 title: Windows Team Extension SDK contracts for UWP
-description: Lists all of the API contracts within the Windows Team Extension SDK contracts for the Universal Windows Platform. ms.author: twhitney ms.prod: windows ms.technology: winrt-reference
+description: See a list of all API contracts within the Windows Team Extension SDK contracts for the Universal Windows Platform. ms.author: twhitney ms.prod: windows ms.technology: winrt-reference